jessicaleighschmitz/resume/README.md

 ## Known Bugs

 _There are currently no known bugs.
-Program should be responsive to all view ports._
+Program should be responsive to all viewports._

 ## Support and contact details